 The airspace within 50 metres of the Macao Government headquarters, the Legislative Assembly Building, the Court of Final Appeal Building, the official residences of the Chief Executive and principal officials of Macao, the Central People’s Government institutions in Macao as defined by Regulamento Administrativo no. 22/2000, the Macao Prison, the youth Correctional Institution, the Ka Ho power station and electrical power substations, The Macao Water Supply Company headquarters and the Ka-Ho Fuel farm;

-Areas over which the Civil Aviation Authority has restricted or prohibited flying in accordance with paragraph 66 of the Air Navigation Regulation of Macau;
+Areas over which the Civil Aviation Authority has restricted or prohibited flying in accordance with Article 66 of the Air Navigation Regulation of Macau.

-In accordance with Provision 16 of Decree Law No. 52/94/M of 7 November, anyone who performs a flying activity in the protection area as set forth in the aeronautical restrictions and does not comply with the above requirements will be liable to a fine of MOP2,000.00 to MOP20,000.00 imposed by AACM.
+In accordance with Provision 16 of Decree Law No. 52/94/M of 7 November, anyone who performs a flying activity in the protection area as set forth in the aeronautical restrictions and does not comply with the above requirements will be liable to a fine of MOP2,000 to MOP20,000 imposed by AACM.

 Application with detailed information can be submitted to the Civil Aviation Authority by post, fax, email or in person at least 10 working days in advance.
 No fee is charged.
 The evaluation and approval process takes no more than 10 working days.